vedantparasharr/vedantparasharr/README.md

 </div>

-# Hi, I'm Vedant Parashar
+# Hi👋, I'm Vedant Parashar

 I am a frontend developer expanding into full stack development through the MERN stack.
 Curiosity brought me into coding, and since then I have focused on improving my skills through consistent learning and real project work.
 I care about understanding how complete systems function from the interface to the server, database, and deployment.